mparkcode/chicken_cha_cha/README.md

 ## Features

 ### Existing Features
+* Various game options.
-* new game button
+* New game button.
-* mute/unmute buttons for audio
+* Mute/unmute buttons for audio.
-* modal for information on how to play
+* Modal for information on how to play.
-* information relevant to the game is available
+* Information relevant to the game is available.
-* start of game modals to easily choose the type of game to play
+* Start of game modals to easily choose the type of game to play.
-* ability to enter players names in multiplayer games
+* Ability to enter players names in multiplayer games.

 ### Features left to implement
-* modals for entering players names as opposed to prompt boxes
+* Modals for entering players names as opposed to prompt boxes.
-* new game button to start new game without reloading page - presently the new game button simply reloads page
+* New game button to start new game without reloading page - presently the new game button simply reloads the page.
-* I would like to design the game pieces as octagons for the hiddens pieces and eggs for the visible pieces - to match the original board game
+* I would like to design the game pieces as octagons for the hiddens pieces and eggs for the visible pieces - to match the original board game.
+* I would like to improve the styling on the modals, presently they are a bit bland.
 * I would also like to incorporate more audio into the game, maybe ambient farm noises playing in the background.

 ## Testing